U.S. flag

 Disease Monitoring

-Various Parameters are Used in Assessing Disease Activity in Psoriatic Arthritis
+Various Parameters Used to Assess Disease Activity in Psoriatic Arthritis

-3. Health-related QoL (Quality of Life) as measured by indices like PsAQOL
+• Health-related Quality of Life (QOL), as measured by indices like PsAQOL

-5. Composite indices like DAPSA (Disease Activity Index for Psoriatic Arthritis), MDA (Minimal Disease Activity), America's College of Rheumatology criteria viz ACR 20/50/70 (Table 3), Psoriatic Arthritis Response Criteria (PsARC)(Table 4), and CDPAI (Composite Psoriatic Disease Activity Index)(Table 5)
+• Composite indices like Disease Activity Index for Psoriatic Arthritis, Minimal Disease Activity, America’s College of Rheumatology criteria ACR 20/50/70, Psoriatic Arthritis Response Criteria, and Composite Psoriatic Disease Activity Index

-6. The RAPID3 (Routine Assessment of Patient Index Data), which is useful for assessing disease activity in rheumatoid arthritis, is simple to administer and does not require any laboratory indices.
-It compares favorably to other, more complicated measures of disease activity in psoriatic arthritis and is more practical for routine clinical care.[60]
-The DAS28 (Disease Activity Score using 28 joints) is used frequently in the measurement of disease activity in rheumatoid arthritis, but it is inadequate as it focuses on peripheral arthritis.
+• The Routine Assessment of Patient Index Data, or RAPID3, is useful for assessing disease activity in rheumatoid arthritis, is simple to administer, and does not require any laboratory indices.
+This assessment compares favorably to other, more complicated measures of disease activity in psoriatic arthritis and is more practical for routine clinical care.[63]
+The Disease Activity Score using 28 joints is frequently used to measure disease activity in rheumatoid arthritis.
+However, this assessment is inadequate for psoriatic arthritis as it focuses on peripheral arthritis.

-A treat-to-target approach to attain remission or minimal disease activity (MDA) is a strong recommendation.[55]
-A patient is considered to have achieved MDA if they meet 5 of 7 following criteria.[61]
+A treat-to-target approach to attain remission or minimal disease activity is strongly recommended.[58]
+A patient is considered to have achieved minimal disease activity if they meet 5 of the 7 following criteria.[64]

 Specific Agents [62]